Felipe Salomoni

-Felipe Salomoni (born 28 March 2003) is an Argentine professional footballer who plays as a left wing-back for Chilean club Universidad de Chile on loan from Paraguayan club Guaraní.
+Felipe Salomoni (born 28 March 2003) is an Argentine professional footballer who plays as a left wing-back for Chilean club Audax Italiano on loan from Paraguayan club Guaraní.

 Career

 Born in Vicente López, Buenos Aires, Salomoni was with Defensores de Olivos before joining the River Plate youth system in 2014.
 He made his professional debut under Marcelo Gallardo in the Argentine Primera División against Sarmiento de Junín on 30 August 2021.
 After suffering a Paget–Schroetter disease in September 2022, he returned to the reserve team in March 2023.

 In July 2023, Salomoni left River Plate, moved to Paraguay and signed with Guaraní.
 In September 2024, he was loaned out to Emirati club Al-Ain.
 On 3 July 2025, he joined on loan to Universidad de Chile.
+He switched to Audax Italiano in August 2026.

+Personal life

+He is the younger brother of the football defender Juan Pablo Salomoni.